According to an Opinion Way survey from July 2015, 79% of students would be interested in going to study abroad.

 English-speaking universities offer a work environment unique to them.
-The important means available to the majority of Anglo-Saxon universities allows them to recruit professors of world-renown, to offer students reduced group sizes, a social and sport filled life full of enrichment thanks to many facilities on campus (university halls of residence, restaurants, sports facilities…).
+The extensive resources available to the majority of English-speaking universities allows them to recruit world-renowned professors, to offer students reduced group sizes, and a rich student life full of sporting and social opportunities thanks to having several different facilities on campus (university halls of residence, restaurants, sports facilities, etc.).

-A real opening into the world and life skills
+A real openness to the world and adaptability

-Living immersed in a foreign country and having to adapt to another culture and to another way of life in 3 or 4 years of your Bachelor’s will simultaneously allow to consolidate your life skills and make you very independent.
+Living immersed in a foreign country and having to adapt to a new culture and lifestyle in the 3 or 4 years of your Bachelor’s degree will both strengthen your ability to adapt to new situations and make you very independent.

-Developing in a multicultural environment benefiting from the international network of “alumni” (old students of your university) will offer you professional opportunities in your home country, whether in France or international.
+Developing in a multicultural environment and benefiting from the international network of “alumni” (previous students of your university) will offer you professional opportunities both in your new host country as well as in France and abroad.

-Moreover, even if you make the choice to return to France afterwards, your international experience will allow you to distinguish yourself from the other candidates who have followed a more ‘classic’ route.
+Moreover, even if you choose to return to France afterwards, your international experience will really allow you to distinguish yourself from the other candidates who have followed a more ‘classic’ route.

 More flexible study programs

 The Anglo-Saxon system generally allows students to have more flexibility and choice in their university course.
 In the United States, for example, it is entirely possible for a student who wants to, to combine the study of Mathematics and Film .